 It is, however, strongly recommended that before using force, staff or other authorised persons attempt to use diversion or diffusion to manage the situation.
 If staff or other authorised persons must use force, they must use techniques and methods with which they are familiar, confident and are permitted by the school.
-Any force employed, should be reasonable and proportionate and, where possible, it should reflect the person's previous training in the appropriate use of restrictive physical interventions.
+Any force employed, should be reasonable and proportionate and, where possible, it should reflect the person's previous training in the appropriate use of restrictive physical interventions (see Section 12).

-As required under Section 246 of the Apprenticeships, Skills, Children and Learning Act, 2009, each significant incident in which a member of staff uses force on a pupil, must be reported as soon as practical, to the Head teacher or to the Designated Safeguarding Lead (DSL) with responsibility for safeguarding so that the parent of the pupil can be informed.
+As required under Section 246 of the Apprenticeships, Skills, Children and Learning Act, 2009, each significant incident in which a member of staff uses force on a pupil, must be reported as soon as practical, to the Head teacher or to the Deputy Head teacher with responsibility for Safeguarding so that the parent of the pupil can be informed.
 However, senior staff must not report the incident to a parent if it appears to the staff member that so doing would be likely to result in significant harm to the pupil.
-If this is the case, and reporting to the parent is likely to result in significant harm, the incident must be reported to the Local Authority where the pupil normally lives.
+If this is the case and there is no parent of the pupil to whom the incident must be reported, this incident must be reported to the Local Authority where the pupil normally lives.

-4. What is meant by 'reasonable force'
+3. What is meant by 'reasonable force'